B2B Podcasts by the Numbers: What the Latest Data Tells Us (and How to Act on It) in 2026

 Who Listens to B2B Podcasts?

 Podcasts are now a mainstream habit for business audiences.
-In the U.S., 56% of monthly podcast listeners have a household income of $75,000 or more according to the previous Edison Research study we mentioned.
+In the U.S., 56% of monthly podcast listeners have a household income of $75,000 or more, according to the same 2024 Edison Research we have mentioned above.

 This makes them a high-value demographic for B2B marketers.
 Many hold senior roles, too.
 CMOs, CFOs, founders, and department heads are making podcasts an efficient channel for reaching decision-makers.

-Some podcast analytics platforms like CoHost offer insights into your listener’s persona showing details like their interests and habits, type of lifestyle and social media behavior.
+Some podcast analytics platforms like CoHost offer insights into your listeners’ personas, showing details like their interests and habits, their lifestyle, and social media behavior.

 Demographics data from CoHost Podcasting